Zakariyahaa/Hagital-Sales-Record-Analysis/README.md

 ## 🧹 Data Cleaning and Preparation
 The dataset was cleaned and transformed using Power Query in Power BI to ensure data quality and consistency.
 Below are the steps taken:
 1. **Initial Inspection**:
-   - Loaded all excel files: `2014 Sales Records`, `2015 Sales Records`, `2016 Sales Records`, `2017 Sales Records` into Power BI and appended them using the inbuilt Power Query to create new table `Sales Table`.
+   - Loaded all excel files: `2014 Sales Records.xlsx`, `2015 Sales Records.xlsx`, `2016 Sales Records.xlsx`, `2017 Sales Records.xlsx` into Power BI and appended them using the inbuilt Power Query to create new table `Sales Table`.
 The table was extracted and renamed as `All Sales Records_PBI.xlsx` after cleaning.
    - Checked for missing values, duplicates, and inconsistencies.
    - Identified 23 columns and 9,994 rows.
 2. **Data Transformation**: